Dermatologist located in Northwest Indiana, Munster, Dyer, and Valparaiso, IN

-Dr. David Soleymani and the professional staff of Dermio Dermatology serves patients in Munster and DeMotte, as well as many other Northwestern Indiana communities.
+Dr. David Soleymani and the professional staff of Dermio Dermatology serves patients in Munster, Dyer, Valparaiso, and DeMotte, as well as many other Northwestern Indiana communities.
 The doctor offers many state of the art procedures, such as Mohs Surgery, that is used in the treatment of skin cancer.

 A Mohs surgical procedure requires extreme precision and uses pathology to help obtain the best results.
 It is one of the most detailed procedures used in the treatment of skin cancer.
 The procedure was designed to excise as much of the tumor or diseased tissue as possible while leaving the surrounding tissue untouched.
 Extremely thin, saucer-shaped layers of tissue are removed one at a time and checked under a microscope to determine if cancer cells are present.
 Slices will continue to be removed until no cancer cells or damaged tissues are present.
 The doctor will excise two or three "clean" layers of tissue to ensure that all of the cancer has been effectively removed.